FlorinMariusDrilea/University-System-Design-app/README.md

 TeacheRt21AG
 afsecureTEACH1

---when registrar adds a new students a password is randomly generated --account for a student already in db
+# when registrar adds a new students a password is randomly generated account for a student already in db

 JSmith02
 LV50rTEV5